MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-ttdanalyze.md

 This section describes how to use the Data and utility objects to look at heap data in time travel traces.

-TBD TBD TBD

-**This topic is not complete**

-TBD TBD TBD

 The Data and Utility objects are childern of the TTD object.
-Use the dx command as hown to display information about the
+Use the dx command as shown to display information about the TTD childern object.

-???
-TBD - I can paste in the updated strings now...

 ```
 0:000> dx @$cursession.TTD